AnaniKassa/CST8912/lab6/lab6.md

 4. Enter the username and password that you entered during the virtual machine creation.
 5. Select Connect.
 6. Open Windows PowerShell on the server after you connect.
-7. Enter nslookup <storage-account-name>.blob.core.windows.net.
-Replace <storage-account-name> with the name of the storage account you created in the previous steps.
+7. Enter nslookup.
 The following example shows the output of the command.
 ![alt text](h1-7.PNG)

 8. Install Microsoft Azure Storage Explorer on the virtual machine.